GermanViter/geeSave/README.md

 2. Run the script

-If installed system-wide (from the .deb):
+If installed system-wide (from the .deb) or in PATH:

 ```bash
 save /path/to/source/folder /path/to/destination/folder [optional_backup_name]